danillodbs16/fastknill/README.md

-# FastKnill - An alternative fast computation of Euler charactetistics and Knill curvature from networks
+# FastKnill - An alternative fast computation of Euler characteristics and Knill curvature from networks

 ***
    **Author:** Danillo Barros de Souza